doggor/js-idb-wrapper/README.md

 ```
 The database will only upgrade to the largest version and skip all other smaller versions.
 You can, however, define different versions in your code for readability.

 #### accessing stored data
 The following operations will open (and upgrade if need) corresponding database to access data in stores.

+Almost all of the functions will return a promise object.
+A promise object contains two functions:
+1. promise.then(), to retrieve data
+2. promise.catch(), to catch any exceptions.

 ##### retrieving meta data
 Get database's name: